-- Financial Responsibility – FR Suspension
+- Financial Responsibility – FR Suspension (typically insurance or liability claims)

-- Point Suspensions
+- Point Suspensions (due to just paying tickets)

 - Administrative Suspensions – Bad Act Suspension